B1ACK917/btpb/README.md

+## Motivation

+**Tcl (Tool Command Language )** is a high-level, general-purpose, interpreted, dynamic programming language, which is commonly used in rapid prototyping, scripted applications, GUIs, and hardware design flow.
+Large Language models have become widely used tools in the community to assist in code generation.
+As the coding capabilities of these models continue to improve, we have noticed that the Tcl language lacks comprehensive **benchmarks** and **training datasets**.
+Therefore, we have created an **open-source Tcl training dataset and benchmark** set to help the community understand and enhance their LLMs' Tcl capabilities, which is the BTPB dataset.

 ## Tcl For SFT

 The `data/tcl_alpaca.json` is the 19990 tasks we translated from code_alpaca, the format follows the alpaca template as: